San228155/Santiago-Ornelas-Ramirez/harris_county_housing_market_stability_pipeline/README.md

 2. Open Jobs → Create Job → Import → select jobs.json (found in jobs folder in this repo)
 3. The job will automatically reference the notebooks inside the repo

 This file uses a for_each_task for loop with parameters [2017,2018,...,2025].
-These parameters are already included inside the jobs.json file
+These parameters are already included inside the jobs/jobs.json file for all 4 "for each" loops.

 ### Output & Data Contracts